This is a true story of a man who discovered Reiki, the universal life force.

 This was the underlying philosophy of Usui.

-In teaching people, therefore, Usui, first of all, took the legacy of Emperor Meiji to heart and had them recite the following Five Precepts in the morning and evening to keep them in mind.
+In teaching people, therefore, Usui, first of all, took the legacy of Emperor Meiji to heart and had them recite the following Five Commandments in the morning and evening to keep them in mind.

 The secret method to bring happiness